Black Mirror Season 4 Star Trek Episode Similarities

 During the panel, the creator and executive producer acknowledged the homage to the sci-fi classic and admitted that he was terrified of Star Trek as a child.
 "The episode came about when we were on set the previous season," Brooker told THR.
 "The idea came up in conversation and it struck us.
 We hadn't done a space epic before and we thought, how would that work in the Black Mirror universe?
 What sort of tone would it have?
 We ended up in this strange place."

 Careful to not give away plot details, Jones explained that "USS Callister" addressed "tyranny and abuse of power."
 You may be wondering if they had any particular, current world leaders in mind when writing it, but show creator Charlie Brooker was quick to clarify that though he wrote the episode right around the time of Trump's election, the story isn't "explicitly about anything politically in the real world."
-But he added: "All of that real world stuff tends to seep in."
+Adding, "all of that real world stuff tends to seep in."

 Advertisement